Kraft, Prince of Hohenlohe-Langenburg: Activities

 In 1960, Kraft succeeded his father as titular Prince of Hohenlohe-Langenburg.
 Despite German noble titles being abolished in the German Revolution, the title formed part of his surname and he still inherited a vast estate.

 On 23 January 1963, Langenburg Castle was almost completely destroyed by fire.
 In 1965, he received his aunt and uncle, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, at the damaged castle during their state visit to West Germany.
 He sold Weikersheim Palace to the state of Baden-Württemberg in 1967 to cover the cost of the restoration.
 His wife at the time, Charlotte, an art historian who represented Germany at Christie's, assisted in the restoration.

 A well known auto enthusiast, he opened the German Automobile Museum Langenburg Castle (Deutsches Automuseum Schloss Langenburg) with race car driver Richard von Frankenberg in the castle's former stables on 20 March 1970.
 He also served as president of the Fédération Internationale des Véhicules Anciens from 1983 to 1996 and president of the Allgemeiner Schnauferl-Club from 1981 to 1993.

 He was an elected member of the synod of the Evangelical-Lutheran Church in Württemberg from 1965 to 1974 and the district assembly of Schwäbisch Hall from 1965 to 1979.
 Additionally, he served as member of the board of directors of the German Red Cross from 1984 to 2000.

 Kraft died on 16 March 2004, aged 68, following an illness.

 Marriage and family

-Kraft married, firstly, Princess Charlotte of Croÿ (born 1938) on 5 June 1965.
+Kraft married, firstly, Princess Charlotte of Croÿ (1938-2026) on 5 June 1965.
 They had three children: Cécile (born 1967); Philipp (born 1970); and Xenia (born 1972).
 He and Charlotte were divorced in 1990.
 He married, secondly, Irma Pospesch (born 1946) on 22 May 1992.

 He maintained relations with his British royal relatives, attending family events such as the wedding of Prince Charles and Lady Diana Spencer in 1981 and the wedding of Prince Andrew and Sarah Ferguson in 1986.